adeenal/cs152project/index.md

 The _monet_tfrec_ and _monet_jpg_ directories contain the same painting images, and the _photo_tfrec_ and _photo_jpg_ directories contain the same photos.
 In our experiment, we load and process the data from _monet_tfrec_ and _photo_tfrec_ to create our dataset: we decode the tfrec file to jpeg file, resize all the files to three channel image of size [256, 256, 3], and zip all of them to a dataset.

 It is important to note that the input training data are not pair images.
 That is, for each monet image provided, there is no corresponding photo image; and for each real photo image, there is no corresponding monet image.
-The difference between paired and unpaired image inputs are shown in below image.
+The differences between paired and unpaired image inputs are shown in the below image.

 | ![paired_image_input](img/unpaired_img_translation.jfif) |
 |:--:|